Slew of police reform bills headed to Gov. Jay Inslee’s desk

 SEATTLE (AP) - As Washington lawmakers began wrapping up their work on an ambitious package of police accountability legislation in the past week, reminders of the cause were not hard to come by.

-In Minneapolis, prosecutors were concluding their murder case against former officer Derek Chauvin in the death of George Floyd, the Black man who died after Chauvin pressed a knee to his neck for more than nine minutes.
+In Minneapolis, prosecutors were concluding their murder case against former officer Derek Chauvin in the death of George Floyd, the Black man who died after Chauvin pressed a knee to his neck for about nine minutes.
 A few miles away, a white officer shot and killed Daunte Wright, a 20-year-old Black man, after he was pulled over reportedly for having expired license plates.
 In Virginia, a police officer was fired for pepper-spraying a uniformed Black Army medic after a traffic stop.

 “I am angry, I am sad, I am hurt,” Rep. Debra Entenman, a Black Democratic lawmaker from Kent, said Tuesday.
 “We are trying to do this work, and it seems like we take one step forward and two steps back.”